-• Paradigm: Some observers have raised doubts as to whether the status of paradigm is deserved or appropriate 13.
+- Paradigm: Some observers have raised doubts as to whether the status of paradigm is deserved or appropriate.
 Despite the difficulties of mapping a debate that largely happens, so to speak, 'off-record' -in conversations rather than in printed media-, one may suggest that these doubts may be partly related to the ambiguity with which the term paradigm is generally applied.
 For example, in his influential book The Structure of Scientific Revolutions Thomas Kuhn uses the term paradigm in at least twenty-one different ways.
 These include shared theoretical assumptions, shared standards for evaluating explanations, an acknowledged past achievement that guides subsequent practice, an accepted view of the subject matter (ontology), or a metaphysical view of the world.
-Moreover, in the second edition of the book he proposes to substitute the term paradigm in the broader sense used here for 'disciplinary matrix' and to reserve the term paradigm for 'research exemplar' in the narrower sense of a concrete solution to problems or puzzles 14.
+Moreover, in the second edition of the book he proposes to substitute the term paradigm in the broader sense used here for 'disciplinary matrix' and to reserve the term paradigm for 'research exemplar' in the narrower sense of a concrete solution to problems or puzzles.

-It should be noted that amongst those who have accepted, at least tacitly, the existence of a mobilities paradigm there still are differing views about its full interpretation and rationalization.
+tr /> It should be noted that amongst those who have accepted, at least tacitly, the existence of a mobilities paradigm there still are differing views about its full interpretation and rationalization.
 Scholars in fact disagree about, for example, basic units of analysis, philosophical approaches, key authors that have inspired it, or its potential to transform the social sciences.
 These differing views (which relate to some of the criticism below) reflect for some the richness and promising developments of this strand of research while for others it simply reflects its lack of a clear, coherence subject of study and its loose boundaries.

-A simplification of mainstream sociology: In 2000 John Urry published Sociology Beyond Societies, a landmark in the development of the mobilities paradigm.
+- A simplification of mainstream sociology: In 2000 John Urry published Sociology Beyond Societies, a landmark in the development of the mobilities paradigm.
 His call for a sociology of mobilities was premised on the critique of the notion of 'society' as a territorially bound entity.
-Some sociologists saw this as an oversimplification and argued that sociology examines social processes which are not conceived of as being physically bounded and that this therefore renders the call for a paradigm shift unconvincing $\frac{15}{2}$.
+Some sociologists saw this as an oversimplification and argued that sociology examines social processes renders the call for a paradigm shift unconvincing.